 Yes.
-Mobile homes are classed as real property for property tax purposes and included in the reassessment of all real property in the County.
+Mobile homes are classed as real property for property tax purposes and are included in the county's reassessment of all real property.

-Why is a reassessment necessary and when will it occur?
+Why is a reassessment necessary, and when will it occur?

-Reassessment is mandated by State law with the purpose of equalizing market values that change over time between reassessments.
-Beaufort County is mandated to complete the reassessment and implement the results in 2018.
+Reassessment is mandated by State law to equalize market values that change over time between reassessments.
+Therefore, Beaufort County must complete the reassessment and implement the results in 2023.